Renormalization-Group Invariant Parity-Doublet Model for Nuclear and Neutron-Star Matter: Conclusions and Outlook

 In view of our findings it is imperative to revisit the question of what the role of strangeness is and whether hyperons appear in the inner core of NS.
 We wish to address this issue in future work by extending the RG‐consistent framework, discussed here, by promoting the PDM to the $SU(3)$-symmetric case, thus incorporating kaons and hyperons as well as the $U(1)_A$ anomaly.

 To assess modifications of the finite-temperature MF EoS it will be important to include fluctuations of the meson fields, especially the pion field, which can give sizable contributions to the thermal pressure, especially at high temperature \cite{Fore:2019wib}.
-A proper treatment of fluctuations of vector- and axial-vector fields around the RG-invariant MF will determine the electro-weak response and allow for quantitative predictions of dilepton and neutrino properties for heavy-ion experiments and NS observations \cite{Wambach:2023tba} .
+Including such mesonic fluctuations within the FRG is known to require going beyond the leading-order derivative expansion, i.e.~the local potential approximation employed previously \cite{Weyrich:2015hha}, to achieve a phenomenologically successful description of the saturation properties of nuclear matter.
+Once this is available, realistic vector and axial-vector spectral functions to describe its electro-weak response could then be calculated from analytically continued FRG flows along the lines of Refs.~\cite{Jung:2019nnr,Tripolt:2021jtp}, in order to obtain quantitative predictions of thermal dilepton rates and neutrino emissivities for heavy-ion collision experiments and NS observations \cite{Wambach:2023tba}.
+Meanwhile we plan to employ linear-response theory to evaluate small-amplitude vector and axial-vector fluctuations from Kubo relations in an expansion around the RG-invariant MF using an effective two-loop setup to account for the rescattering of pions in the medium \cite{Migdal:1978az}, which will be especially important for the low-frequency and low-momentum behavior of the electro-weak spectral functions in dense nuclear and neutron matter.
 Work in this direction is in progress.